ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 This part of the tutorial requires that your Safe holds at least 1000 Native Tokens.
 You can send assets to your Safe the same way you would send Avax using [Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015488931-How-to-send-tokens-from-your-MetaMask-wallet).
 To add your subnet to MetaMask, [please read this excerpt](../subnets/create-a-fuji-subnet#connect-with-metamask).

 Just as before, we will sign and submit the transaction hash.
-This example uses two signers due to an increased `threshold` from our previous Safe tx.
+This example uses two signers due to an increased `threshold` from our previous Safe transaction.

 To include our second signer, we will have to import another _private key_ into the project by adding it to `.env` and `hardhat.config.ts` in our `safe-tasks` project.